jgurtowski/pb_ec/README.md

   2. Update file paths in correct.sh
   3. If running on a cluster, partition pacbio reads using partition.py
   3. Run correct.sh locally or on a cluster
-  4. Concatenate output *.corrected files
+  4. Concatenate the output (*.corrected) files
-  5. Assemble concatenated *.corrected reads using Celera or other Overlap Assembler.
+  5. Assemble concatenated reads using Celera or another Overlap Assembler.

 Example